ymekesser/leveraging-git-presentation/presentation.md

 ```
 $ git log --stat
 ```
-For each commit, list all changed files and how many lines changed
+For each commit, list all changed files and how many lines have changed

 ```
 $ git log --patch